ucsc-ospo/ucsc-ospo.github.io/content/project/osre24/osu/scalerep/index.md

 **Project Deliverable**

-- A set of Trovi replayable artifacts enabling other researchers to easily reproduce scalability bugs for our benchmark applications.
+- A set of Trovi replayable artifacts enabling other researchers to easily reproduce scalability bugs for our benchmark applications;
-- A set of Jupyter notebook scripts allowing for conveniently replaying each step.
+- A set of Jupyter notebook scripts allowing to conveniently replay each step in our investigation;
-- A detailed breakdown of the challenges faced when reproducing scalability bugs and how these obstacles differ from those related to more “traditional” bugs.
+- A detailed breakdown of the challenges faced when reproducing scalability bugs and how these obstacles differ from those related to more “traditional” types of bugs.